 Conservation Across Borders: Biodiversity in an Interdependent World.
 2006.
 Island Press.

 - “Mountain gloom and glory revisited: A survey of conservation, connectivity, and climate change in mountain regions.”
-In review, Journal of Mountain Ecology.
+2013.
+Journal of Mountain Ecology.
 With Jodi Hilty & Lawrence Hamilton.

 - “Under the Penumbra of Waterton-Glacier: 75 Years of Failure to Establish a U.S.-Mexico International Peace Park.”
 2013.
 In Peace, Parks and Partnerships, eds.
 Michael Quinn & Len Broberg.
 University of Calgary Press.